 This has 7 bearings in total, and a very clever Magnumlite rotor means that turning the handle gives a really light feel which avoids any sort of fatigue, even on long fishing sessions.

 Like many of the other Shimano products, the durability comes from Hagane gears and X-Ship body technology.
-The core protect technology is also what keeps the reel from allowing too much saltwater in and means that it doesn’t corrode quickly.
+The core protect technology is also what keeps this ultralight spinning reel from allowing too much saltwater in and means that it doesn’t corrode quickly.

 The drag range is still pretty good in spite of this being such a lightweight reel.
 There are arguments for using this inshore and out on ocean fishing trips.